-Sony have recently buckled under pressure by the general public and Epic Games, finally allowing for Fortnite cross-play and while the company said they're considering the path forward, nothing is definitive at this moment.
+Sony have under pressure by the general public and Epic Games, finally allowing for Fortnite cross-play and while the company said they're considering the path forward, nothing is definitive at this moment.
 However, it's widely expected that Sony will only keep softening its stance on cooperation with other platforms.

-In the same interview where he crushed the hopes of The Elder Scrolls fans who have been hoping for more news on the VI, Bethesda's Pete Hines discussed cross-play and said he's "most heartened" by Sony's response.
+In the same interview where he of The Elder Scrolls fans who have been hoping for more news on the VI, Bethesda's Pete Hines discussed cross-play and said he's "most heartened" by Sony's response.
 He quoted Todd Howard as saying that he hopes games will soon become like movies, freely enjoyed across platforms, which may be the only instance of us agreeing with good ol' Todd these days.

 Blizzard have traditionally been more PC oriented, but Diablo 3 going for cross-play does make us wonder whether the company would consider other games for the same treatment.
 Granted, Overwatch would probably be too infuriatingly unfair for console players to enjoy, but the option would still be cool, would it not?